With two federal student loans in default and a third in forbearance, Shari Stewart is exactly the kind of borrower who could use a break.

 The break Stewart needed was her expected $8,231 tax refund — until it was seized and applied to her defaulted debt.

-As part of the CARES Act, the federal government promised to return any tax refunds that were seized on or after March 13.
+As part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the federal government promised to return any tax refunds that were seized on or after March 13.
 Unfortunately for Stewart, hers was garnished on Feb.
 26 — the 41-year-old borrower had filed her returns early, hoping to use some of her IRS-issued check to cover her mounting, high-interest consumer debt.

 Stewart and her stepfather, Steve Wilmoth, took the following three steps to retrieve the four-figure tax refund:

 On Stewart’s behalf, Wilmoth not only contacted Student Loan Hero for free repayment advice, but he also did some digging of his own.
 He tracked down a joint open letter sent to Education Secretary Betsy DeVos from five lawmakers, imploring her to return garnished tax refunds from the entire filing season that began Jan.
 27.

 Wilmoth added the letter to his folder of evidence supporting the case that Stewart should receive relief.

 In an ominous February notice, the Department of Treasury had directed Stewart to the Educational Credit Management Corporation (ECMC) — the newest holder of her defaulted Federal Family Education Loan.

 After reviewing ECMC’s Tax Offset Hardship Refund Request form, Stewart knew she wouldn’t qualify unless an exception to the eligibility criteria was made.
 She didn’t fall into any of the listed cases, such as being evicted or having exhausted unemployment benefits.

 Fortunately, ECMC customer service directed Stewart to dial another third party: Pioneer Credit Recovery.